A Practical Survey on Faster and Lighter Transformers: General Approaches

-\textbf{Reversible Layers}~\citep{gomez2017reversible}: Activations of reversible layers can be reconstructed exactly from the next layer; therefore, activations must only be stored for one layer and their memory cost becomes independent of the network's depth.
-More formally, each reversible layer takes as input $(x_1, x_2)$ and outputs $(y_1, y_2)$ such that:
+\textbf{Reversible Layers}~\citep{DBLP:journals/corr/DinhKB14, gomez2017reversible, DBLP:conf/iclr/DinhSB17}: As explained above, the back-propagation requires the activations of all intermediate layers, which are either stored in memory during the forward pass or recomputed during the backward pass.
+As a solution to the latter case, reversible layers allow their activation to be reconstructed exactly from the next layer; therefore, activations must only be stored for one layer and their memory cost becomes independent of the network's depth.
+More formally, each reversible layer takes as input $(x_1, x_2)$ and outputs $(y_1, y_2)$ such that $ y_1 = x_1 + f(x_2)$ and $y_2 = x_2 + g(y_1)$.
+Each layer's activations are easily reconstructed as $x_2 = y_2 - g(y_1)$ and $x_1 = y_1 - f(x_2)$.